-- staff who are absent for a period of continuous sickness absence exceeding 6 weeks, i.e. pay during continuing absence from the 7th week; - who are absent due to injuries, diseases or other health conditions sustained or contracted in the discharge of their duties of employment which are wholly or mainly attributable to their NHS employment, whom the employer determines are eligible to receive injury allowance in line with paragraphs 22.3 and 22.4 (see paragraph 14.7 in this section); - where an individual receives a diagnosis that they have a time specified terminal illness, any allowances or payments linked to working patterns will be back dated to the first day of sickness absence.
+- on pay spine points 1 to 8; and - those staff who are absent due to injuries, diseases or other health conditions sustained or contracted in the discharge of their duties of employment which are wholly or mainly attributable to their NHS employment, whom the employer determines are eligible to receive injury allowance in line with paragraphs 22.3 and 22.4 (see paragraph 14.7 in this section).

-For these staff pay during sickness absence will include regularly paid supplements, including any recruitment and retention premia, payments for work outside normal hours and high cost area supplements.
+Pay during sickness absence is calculated on the basis of what the individual would have received had they been at work.
+It will include regularly paid supplements, including any recruitment and retention premia, payments for work outside normal hours and high cost area supplements.
 It will be based on the previous three months at work or any other reference period that may be locally agreed.
-Local partnerships can use virtual rotas showing what hours the employee would have worked in a reference period had he or she been at work
+Local partnerships can use virtual rotas showing what hours the employee would have worked in a reference period had he or she been at work.